evgeny-panasyuk/stack_unwinding/README.md

 The stack_unwinding is a small header-only C++ library which supplies primitive(class unwinding_indicator) to determining when object destructor is called due to stack-unwinding or due to normal scope leaving.

+`unwinding_indicator` is contained in single header file: [standalone/stack_unwinding.hpp](https://github.com/panaseleus/stack_unwinding/blob/master/standalone/stack_unwinding.hpp)

-It contains several tools implemented on top of unwinding_indicator:
+There are several expiremental tools implemented on top of unwinding_indicator:
 * Scope Success and Scope Failure in C++, like in D language, without manual ScopeGuard's .commit/.release
 * Throwing Destructor which is not Terminator
 * Parameterized Unwinding Aware Destructor